Abhijith-2002/Aggrow/README.md

 # Aggrow

 ## Overview
-Aggrow is an AI powered crop disease detection and management system develoiped as part of Mini Project S6 - Model Engineering College Thrikkakkara
+Aggrow is an AI powered crop disease detection and management system developed as part of Mini Project S6 - Model Engineering College Thrikkakkara

 ## Table of Contents
 - [Prerequisites](#prerequisites)